 Interested students are STRONGLY encouraged to click here to see the list of OB/GYN Faculty Interests.

 Applications will be reviewed by the committee in January or June and students should expect to hear if they are accepted by January 15th for July 15th, depending on the program.

 Priority will be given to Medical students and advanced or honors college students at UVM.
-Selection criterion will include scholarly aptitude/ record, statement of purpose, and the availability of the mentors desired.
+The selection criterion will include scholarly aptitude/ record, statement of purpose, and the availability of the mentors desired.
 Applicants from diverse backgrounds are encouraged to apply.
-As part of the acceptance, student will receive the name and contact information for their mentor, and will be expected to enroll to obtain research credits or meet rotation requirements, depending on the program.
+As part of the acceptance, students will receive the name and contact information for their mentor and will be expected to enroll to obtain research credits or meet rotation requirements, depending on the program.